Show All Answers

 Since 1977, when Tax Increment Financing was enacted, about 30 TIF districts have been voluntarily terminated by their municipal sponsors.
 The average duration of these TIFs was about 6.5 years.

 Your trash and recycling will be picked up on your normal day.
 In addition, the City has additional Allied Waste crews currently picking up flood damaged goods.
 Also, City crews are loading City trucks with garbage and hauling it to the Allied Waste transfer station in Northlake.The City is doing everything it can to remove garbage but due to the extreme volume it will take some time.

 Services to the public include the sampling of the potable water supply to satisfy the requirements of the Safe Drinking Water Act.
 This sampling involves various bacteriological, mineral, metal, and organics sampling of the public water supply.

 The Division is also responsible for receiving and treating Lake Michigan water from the DuPage Water Commission, then repumping that water to the Elmhurst water distribution system to satisfy the demands and maintain system pressures.

-The Division is also responsible for the operation and maintenance of eight storm water pumping stations and four retention reservoirs.
-This involves equipment and facilities capable of pumping in excess of 550 million gallons per day of storm water either directly to Salt Creek or to various water retention reservoirs located throughout the City.
+The Division is also responsible for the operation and maintenance of eight (8) stormwater pumping stations and five (5) retention reservoirs.
+This involves equipment and facilities capable of pumping in excess of 550 million gallons per day of stormwater either directly to Salt Creek or to various water retention reservoirs located throughout the City.
 The tasks of the division also include overseeing and design of the upgrades to the storm water pumping system as outlined by the goals set after the 1987 flooding.